-Level of service Performance measures Current performance 2016/17 Performance target: Years 1 to 3 (2018-2021) Performance target: Years 4 to 10 (2022-2028) A quality swimming or % of pool users satisfied.
-100% 85% 85% exercise experience at the Hokitika Pool Maintain Pool Safe Accreditation.
+Level of service Performance measures Current performance 2016/17 Performance target: Years 1 to 3 (2018-2021) Performance target: Years 4 to 10 (2022-2028) exercise experience at the Ma % of pool users satisfied.
+100% 85% 85% Maintain Pool Safe Accreditation.
 Achieved Achieved Achieved

-^{}Due to the PoolSafe accreditation having a pass or fail system with regards to maintaining accreditation, an achieved/not achieved reporting measurement is deemed to be more appropriate than a percentage.
+\Due to the PoolSafe accreditation having a pass or fail system with regards to maintaining accreditation, an achieved/not achieved reporting measurement is deemed to be more appropriate than a percentage.

+Operating Expenditure 248,909

+Other Expenditure 79,785

+Paid for from:

+General Rates -

+Targeted Rates 279,537

+Other Revenue -

-Financial information Operating Expenditure 248,909 Other Expenditure 79,785 Paid for from: General Rates Targeted Rates 279,537 Other Revenue For 2018/19 this activity will make up 1.5% of the Council's yearly expenditure
+For 2018/19 this activity will make up 1.5% of the Council's yearly expenditure